-- In March of 2016, the Airport initiated an application called PublicVue. - Provides residents the ability to see flights operating in to, out of and around Tampa International Airport. - The ability to see airline name, aircraft type, altitude, speed and other data points. - Historical flight tracking capability to track and review flights over the past year.
+- In March of 2016, the Airport initiated an application called PublicVue.
+Provides residents the ability to see flights operating in to, out of and around Tampa International Airport. - The ability to see airline name, aircraft type, altitude, speed and other data points. - Historical flight tracking capability to track and review flights over the past year. - The new Casper system will provide an enhanced flight tracking tool.